|Days/Nights:||4 D/3 N|

 Note: When 2015 Inca Trail permits went on sale in January, permits for the month of May sold out in about 3 hours.
 For 2016, we recommend that you have 3 alternative dates for Inca Trail hikes in May.
 Not matter how early you book, we cannot buy permits until the opening day of 2016 season.

-Did you know that we can organize trips that offer both 4-Day & 1-Day Inca Trail for families & groups with members of differing abilities?
+We can organize trips that offer both 4-Day & 1-Day Inca Trail for families & groups with members of differing abilities?

 The Inca Trail is one of the most popular & amazing hikes in Peru.
 In order to protect and preserve the heritage of the trail, access to the trail is regulated by the Peruvian government, the INC (National Institute of Culture) and the INRENA (National Institute of Natural Resources).
 There is a limit of 500 people per day allowed on the trail, including 300 porters and guides.
 Foreign visitors total no more than 200 per day.
 If you are planning to hike the Inca Trail, we recommend booking several weeks or months in advance.
 Click here to contact us any time regarding availability.